aimat-lab/cluster-hyperopt-tutorial/Tutorial.md

                      and BWUniCluster, since the parallelization of both differs.
    - **sigopt_options**

 We will create the file step by step.

+A complete config file can be found in this repository.
+See: [config.yaml](https://github.com/u-adrian/Tutorial/blob/main/config.yaml)

 Starting with the model options:
 ```yaml
 model:
     entry_point: "main.py" # The python file name that includes the function for evaluating the suggestions